built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-endpoints.md

 }
 ```

-The module interface specifies that an initialize and closedown function can also be provided (see [how to add a module](./how-to-add-a-module.md)).
+The module interface specifies that an initialize and closedown function can also be provided (see [How To Add A Module](./how-to-add-a-module.md)).

 # How To Define Endpoints